The service having id "digg_smart_button" is missing, reactivate its module or save again the list of services.

-NEWS : RELAUNCH OF AMA MOBILITY GRANTS PROGRAM
+NEWS : RELAUNCH OF THE AMA MOBILITY GRANTS PROGRAM

 AMA is thrilled to announce the re-launch of its mobility grants program!

-Since May 2013, and due to global funding cuts for culture, AMA was obliged to stop allocating mobility grants to cultural practitioners living and working in Africa.
+In May 2013, due to global funding cuts for culture, AMA was obliged to stop allocating mobility grants to cultural practitioners living and working in Africa.

-During this period AMA continued providing key information, through its facebook page, on opportunities about capacity building programs, funding schemes and partnership calls.
-This has been possible thanks to the help of On the Move.
+Over the next year, AMA continued providing key information through its facebook page, namely on opportunities about capacity building programs, funding schemes and partnership calls.
+This was possible thanks to the help of On the Move.

 AMA would like to take this opportunity to thank On the Move, Arterial Network, Mimeta and YATF for their support and solidarity during these difficult times.

-The re-launch of AMA grants program is made possible thanks to a grant from the Norwegian Ministry of Foreign Affairs and Stichting Doen.
-This support is an invaluable asset in a long and ongoing journey of work to diversify funding resources, where the participation of all stakeholders is crucial.
+The re-launch of the AMA grants program is made possible thanks to a grant from the Norwegian Ministry of Foreign Affairs and Stichting Doen.
+This support is an invaluable asset in a long and ongoing effort to diversify funding resources, in which the participation of all stakeholders is crucial.